qiyuxinlin/FusionRAG/README.md

 It features the following arguments:

-- -\-model_path (required): name (such as "deepseek-ai/DeepSeek-V2-Lite-Chat" which will auto downloaded configs from [Hugging Face](https://huggingface.co/deepseek-ai/DeepSeek-V2-Lite)).
-Or if you already got local files  you may directly use that dir path to initialize the model.
+- `--model_path` (required): Name of the model (such as "deepseek-ai/DeepSeek-V2-Lite-Chat" which will automatically download configs from [Hugging Face](https://huggingface.co/deepseek-ai/DeepSeek-V2-Lite)).
+Or if you already got local files  you may directly use that path to initialize the model.
-  >Note: <strong>.safetensors</strong> file are not required in the directory, we only need these config files to build model and tokenizer.
+  >Note: <strong>.safetensors</strong> files are not required in the directory.
+We only need config files to build model and tokenizer.
-- -\-gguf_path (required): Path of a directory containing GGUF files which could that can be downloaded from [Hugging Face](https://huggingface.co/mzwing/DeepSeek-V2-Lite-Chat-GGUF/tree/main) (we only support q4_k_m and q8_0 for now, more formats are coming soon).
+- `--gguf_path` (required): Path of a directory containing GGUF files which could that can be downloaded from [Hugging Face](https://huggingface.co/mzwing/DeepSeek-V2-Lite-Chat-GGUF/tree/main) (we only support q4_k_m and q8_0 for now, more formats are coming soon).
-- -\-optimize_rule_path (required except for Qwen2Moe and DeepSeek-V2): Path of YAML file containing optimize rules.
+- `--optimize_rule_path` (required except for Qwen2Moe and DeepSeek-V2): Path of YAML file containing optimize rules.
 There are two rule files pre-written in the [ktransformers/optimize/optimize_rules](ktransformers/optimize/optimize_rules) directory for optimizing DeepSeek-V2 and Qwen2-57B-A14, two SOTA MoE models.
-- -\-max_new_tokens: Int (default=1000).
-Max new tokens to generate.
+- `--max_new_tokens`: Int (default=1000).
+Maximum number of new tokens to generate.
-- -\-cpu_infer: Int (default=10).
-The number of CPUs used for inference, should ideally be set to the (total number of cores - 2).
+- `--cpu_infer`: Int (default=10).
+The number of CPUs used for inference.
+Should ideally be set to the (total number of cores - 2).

 <h3>RESTful API and Web UI</h3>
 Start without website: